IFL Cup Finals @ The Arena at American Dream (East Rutherford, NJ)

 -

-The other post was the time I saw a local team in a different league - though I did mention them scoring 40 points in the first half.
-Also, I looked at other teams in their league, and all I can say is that they're probably not ready to be a TRUE pro team...unless they're thinking of leaving Warinanco. ↩
+The other post was the time I saw the Jersey Bearcats of the American Arena League - though I did mention them scoring 40 points in the first half.
+Also, I looked at other teams in their league, and all I can say is that they're probably not ready to be a TRUE pro team...and apparently the IFL has interest in expanding to the NYC area. ↩